-Millie Christie of King Township is a member of the senior management team and Regional Manager, for a Canadian retirement home and long-term care home company who has been recognized for organizational excellence by Excellence Canada.
-Her role is to oversee operations for both retirement and long-term care homes, within the province.
-Her region across Ontario includes a variety of different residences that reflect the community in which they are located and include rural and urban homes, small to large homes, and mature to newly opened homes.
-She has over 20 years' experience in the sector and has prior experience in healthcare settings including hospitals.
+Millie Christie of King Township is a member of the executive team and Vice-President, People, for a Canadian retirement home and long-term care home company who has been recognized for quality by Excellence Canada.
+Her role is to oversee all aspects of human resources including talent management & leadership development as well as all areas of labour relations for the company.
+Prior to this she held a senior management role in operations, overseeing operations for a portfolio of both retirement and long-term care homes within the province.
+She has over 25 years of experience in the sector and has prior experience in various other healthcare settings.

 Christopher Jodhan of Richmond Hill is Vice-President, General Counsel and Corporate Secretary for the Electrical Safety Authority.
 Chris has worked in the legal field for over fourteen years.
 During his career he has had the opportunity to work with some of the best lawyers within government at the Office of the Attorney General and as an associate with the premier Bay Street law firm Blake Cassels & Graydon.
 A former litigator he spent the early part of his career appearing before administrative tribunals and courts.

 Today he works as an executive for the ESA ensuring the organization administers its regulatory mandate and carries out its legal function in a fair and transparent manner on behalf of the province.
 One of the highlights of his career was representing the ESA on a trade mission to India with the Premier of Ontario and other best-in-class organizations.